-During FY18, the Public Outreach Division of the Forest Information Department continued to provide public information, outreach programs, and area communication support to the MFC.
-The MFC maintains an active Public Outreach Program designed to heighten the public's awareness of wildfire prevention, the MFC's mission, services, and the importance of forest resources.
-Local outreach activities include civic club presentations, sporting events, information booths at community events, forestry field days, and visits to school groups, which are carried out across the state to reach individuals at the community level.
-Two topic-specific outreach programs were housed within the Public Outreach Division in FY18, the Firewise Program and the Underserved Landowner Outreach Program.
-Visit www.mfc.ms.gov/public-outreach-information to contact the Public Outreach Officer for your area.
+During FY20, the Public Outreach Division of the Forest Information Department continued to provide public information, outreach programs and area communication support for the MFC.
+The MFC maintains an active Public Outreach Program designed to heighten the public's awareness of wildfire prevention, the MFC's mission, services and the importance of forest resources.
+Local outreach activities include civic club presentations, sporting events, information booths at community events, forestry field days and visits to school groups, which are carried out across the state to reach individuals at the community level.